leiless/xattr4j/README.md

 * Add a `javadoc` target into Makefile?

 * Add more sane test cases

+* Instead of throw an `IOException`, we may instead implement a `SyscallErrorException`, and wrap up an `errno` when we throw such exception.

 Feel free to contribute to this repository. :-)